Freshwater Weekly Fishing Report Week of June 12, 2024

 Whitney

 FAIR.
-Water stained; 78 degrees; 5.72 feet above pool.
-Catfish are good using cut shad on windy shorelines.
-Striped bass bite is improving.
-Some limits being caught on live shad in 20-35 feet of water.
-Crappie continue to be fair on small jigs and minnows fished near deeper structure.
-White bass are fair moving out of the creeks in deeper water.
-Largemouth bass continue to be fair along structures and docks.
-Most boat ramps are closed as are state parks due to high water.
+Water stained; 79 degrees; 4.55 feet above pool.
+Catfish are good using cut shad in 28-30 feet of water.
+Striped bass bite is improving with some limits being caught on live shad in 20-35 feet of water.
+Crappie continue to be fair on small jigs and minnows in timber in 15-25 feet of water on the north end of the lake.
+White bass fishing is slow.
+Largemouth bass fishing is slow.
+Most boat ramps are closed as are state parks due to high water, so call before heading out.
 Report by Captain Cory Vinson, Guaranteed Guide Service.

 Worth